Fr0stm0urn3/Figma-React/readme.md

 The primary purpose of this repository is to demonstrate my proficiency and practice with Figma designs as a starting point.
 Each folder within this repository contains a unique single-page application that I've developed based on Figma designs.

-cd any folder and write npm start in terminal.
+cd into any folder and write npm start in terminal.